-Fix & Go Repair Kit (if fitted)
+4.1 Fix & Go Repair Kit (where fitted)

 CAUTION: Before use please read the user instructions supplied with your Fit & Go repair kit.

 (For more details see Fiat user Manual)

 If a spare wheel is not fitted within the specification of your vehicle, then a Fix & Go kit is supplied.